espressif/esp-idf/docs/en/api-guides/tools/idf-tools.rst

 -------------------

 Although the methods above are recommended for ESP-IDF users, they are not a must for building ESP-IDF applications.
 ESP-IDF build system expects that all the necessary tools are installed somewhere, and made available in the ``PATH``.

+When performing a custom installation, ensure that the ``ESP_IDF_VERSION`` environment variable is set to reflect the current ESP-IDF version, using a format like ``5.3`` to represent ESP-IDF version v5.3.
+This variable is required by some components for version-specific configurations and is typically set by the ``idf_tools.py export`` script in standard installations.

 .. _idf-tools-uninstall: